-Please note that you must pay in full on the day of the auction.
+Please note that you must pay in full within 24 hours of the conclusion of the auction.
 However, no settlements will be completed from the sale location.
 Payment in full must be made in the form of a Wire Transfer, Cashier's Check or a Company / Personal Check accompanied by a bank letter of guarantee, with terms acceptable to T&M. This letter of guarantee must include the following: “(Buyer's bank) will guarantee or honor Buyer's check up to a specified amount for purchases made at this auction."
 All purchases are subject to verification with Buyer's bank or financial institution.
-We do not accept debit cards, money orders, third party checks, com checks or bank drafts.
+We do not accept cash, money orders, third party checks, com checks or bank drafts.
 We will accept credit cards for your $5,000 deposit when registering - if a purchase is made there's a 3% convenience fee added to the $5,000 deposit.
 You can learn more by viewing your Registration Policy.
 Buyer will not be granted possession of any equipment until full settlement is received.

 Arrival at the Sale Site & Registration

 - Enter the sales office to register and obtain your catalog and bidder number.
 Compliance with the terms and conditions as previously stated is very important.
 If you are not able to present one of the previously mentioned forms of payment, you will not receive a bidder number.

 - You will be signing an auction registration agreement -- a legal and binding contract.
 You will be responsible for the full settlement of your purchase within one hour of the conclusion of the sale.